arnog/mathlive/tutorials/USAGE_GUIDE.md

 </html>
 ```

-You can control the mathfield using the public member functions of `MathField`,
+You can control the mathfield using the public member functions of `Mathfield`,
 that is, functions that do not contain an `_` at the beginning or end of their name.
 Here's a short list for some common operations: